Delta shock solution to the generalized one-dimensional zero-pressure gas dynamics system with linear damping: Abstract

 \section{Abstract}

-In this paper, we propose a time-dependent viscous system and by using the vanishing viscosity method we show the existence of delta shock solution for a particular $2 \times 2$ system of conservation laws with linear damping.
+In this paper, we propose a time-dependent viscous system and by using the vanishing viscosity method we show the existence of delta shock solution for a generalized one-dimensional zero-pressure gas dynamics system with linear damping.